-The Texas Gulf Coast offers 600 miles of coastline accompanied by seaside towns with amazing views.
+The Texas Gulf Coast offers over 350 miles of coastline accompanied by seaside towns with amazing views.
 Whether you’re looking for a family getaway, mouthwatering cuisine, relaxation or outdoor thrills, the Texas Gulf Coast has you covered.

 About 20 miles from downtown Houston, you’ll find the Kemah Boardwalk where there’s something for everyone.
 Along with all the restaurants, roller coasters and retail shops, there are festivals and shows daily.
-On your next day, wake up the kids and head over to Space Center Houston, where an enormous space shuttle is waiting to greet you at the front gate.
-Imagine what life was like for astronauts who lived on board, and experience the new Mars exhibit after exploring the NASA grounds.
+Head over to Space Center Houston, where an enormous space shuttle is waiting to greet you at the front gate.
+Imagine what life was like for the astronauts who lived on board, and experience the Mars exhibit after exploring the NASA grounds.

 Want to make a splash?
 Visit one of the country’s best water parks.
 Or pick your spot on the beach and chase the waves away from your family sandcastle—inspired by one of our sand sculpture competitions in South Padre Island, Port Aransas and Galveston.